How to Deploy Intelligent Reflecting Surfaces in Wireless Network: BS-side, User-side, or Both Sides?: Design Challenges and Promising Solutions

 It is worth noting that although the proposed IA-MS design based on statistical CSI and surface partition is suboptimal in general, it significantly reduces the design complexity and also helps simplify the subsequent CSI acquisition and beamforming design (as will be detailed in the next subsection).
 Moreover, the proposed IA-MS design can be conveniently adjusted over time for different users according to their movement and/or sporadic traffic by simply re-assigning each IRS subsurface to a different user, without affecting other subsurfaces and their user associations.
 Despite the above advantages, the proposed IA-MS design also faces several new challenges.
-First, given user locations, how to solve the IRS-user association problem based on statistical CSI is practically challenging, due to the co-existence of both the BS- and user-side IRSs that introduce complex channels (with both single- and double-{reflection} links), as well as multiple user communication modes.
-Besides, the performance loss of the suboptimal~surface-partition approach needs to be characterized as compared to the optimal IRS-user associations without surface partition.
-Moreover, the IA-MS design based on statistical CSI can be further improved/refined based on the actual SNRs of the users with the active/passive beamforming and other communication resources allocation implemented.
-However, how to devise an efficient on-line algorithm to achieve this goal is still open.
+First, the performance loss of the suboptimal~surface-partition approach needs to be characterized as compared to the optimal IRS-user associations without surface partition.
+Next, the IA-MS design based on statistical CSI can be further improved/refined based on the actual SNRs of the users.
+Efficient online algorithms such as that based on Kalman filter can be applied to track users' SNRs and adaptively adjust the IRSs' passive beamforming.

-\section{{CSI Acquisition and Beamforming Optimization}}
+\subsection{CSI Acquisition and Beamforming Optimization}

 With the proposed IA-MS design, all users' IRS associations and communication modes are determined.
 Then, efficient CSI acquisition and joint active/passive beamforming designs can be implemented for optimizing the users' QoS performance, which can be roughly classified into two categories, namely, \emph{channel-estimation based} and \emph{beam-training based} methods.